 Sargassum Seaweed in the Caribbean: Will it ruin my beach vacation?

 The first time we encountered that mass of seaweed known as “sargassum” was in Barbados in 2015; it seemed to have appeared from nowhere and just kept coming every day, making it unappealing to swim in the ocean and lounge on the beach where we were staying.
 Since then, we’ve been hopeful the seaweed wouldn’t return but it has every year in varying amounts and 2018 has seen record amounts of it wash up on Crane Beach on the east Coast of Barbados, and other popular Caribbean destinations.
-It looks likes 2019 is trending much like 2018 from our observations and people who write to me about the Sargassum seaweed that has affected their vacations.
+It looks likes even now in 2020, seaweed is still making its way to some of the most pristine beaches in the Caribbean from our observations and people who write to me about the Sargassum seaweed that has affected their vacations.
 In this post, I’ve compiled my research about sargassum seaweed, the areas it seems to affect, and some tips to avoid having the seaweed ruin your vacation entirely.

 What is Sargassum seaweed, where does it come from, and what causes it?